Distribution of Relative Edge Density of the Graphs Based on a Random Digraph Family: Introduction

-The underlying graphs based on digraphs are obtained by replacing arcs in the digraph by edges based on bivariate relations.
-If symmetric arcs are replaced by edges, then we obtain the AND-underlying graph; and if all arcs are replaced by edges without allowing multi-edges, then we obtain the OR-underlying graph.
-Properly scaled, we demonstrate that the relative edge density of the underlying graphs of proportional-edge PCDs is a $U$-statistic, which has asymptotic normality by the general central limit theory of $U$-statistics.
-Furthermore, we derive the explicit form of the asymptotic normal distribution of the relative edge density of the PCDs based on uniform data in a bounded region.
+The graphs based on digraphs are obtained by replacing arcs in the digraph by edges based on bivariate relations.
+If symmetric arcs are replaced by edges, then we obtain the reflexivity graph; and if all arcs are replaced by edges disallowing multi-edges, then we obtain the underlying graph (\cite{chartrand:2010}).
+Properly scaled, we demonstrate that the relative edge density of the underlying and reflexivity graphs of PE-PCDs is a $U$-statistic, which has asymptotic normality by the general central limit theory of $U$-statistics.
+Furthermore, we derive the explicit form of the parameters of the asymptotic normal distribution of the relative edge density of the PCDs based on uniform data in a bounded region in the Euclidean plane.

 For the digraphs introduced by \cite{priebe:2001} (i.e., CCCDs), whose relative arc density is also of the $U$-statistic form, the asymptotic mean and variance of the relative density is not analytically tractable, due to geometric difficulties encountered.
 However, for the PCDs introduced in \cite{ceyhan:arc-density-PE}, and \cite{ceyhan:arc-density-CS}, the relative arc density has tractable asymptotic mean and variance.
-We define the relative densities of graphs and digraphs and derive their asymptotic distribution in general in Section \ref{sec:rel-dens-graph-digraph}, define the underlying graphs of proportional-edge PCDs and their relative edge densities in Section \ref{sec:underlying}, provide the asymptotic distribution of the relative edge density for uniform data in Section \ref{sec:null-dist-edge-density}.
+The same holds for the underlying graphs as well.
+We define the relative densities of graphs and digraphs and derive their asymptotic distribution in general in Section \ref{sec:rel-dens-graph-digraph}, define the underlying and reflexivity graphs of PE-PCDs and their relative edge densities in Section \ref{sec:underlying}, provide the asymptotic distribution of the relative edge density for uniform data in Section \ref{sec:null-dist-edge-density}.
 We treat the multiple triangle case in Section \ref{sec:multiple-triangle-case}, provide the discussion and conclusions in Section \ref{sec:discussion}, and the tedious calculations and long proofs are deferred to the Appendix.